Use FloatingBox for PDF Layout in Python

 Background support

 Apply a background color to a FloatingBox in a PDF document using Aspose.PDF for Python via .NET.
-A FloatingBox is a container for text or other elements, and by assigning a background color, you can make the content stand out visually — useful for headers, highlights, or styled sections.
+By assigning a Color to background_color, you can highlight content for headers, callouts, or styled sections.

 This code snippet shows how to create a simple light green text box with sample content.